wikibonsai/jekyll-garden/_entries/wikirefs.md

 _WikiLinks_ are traditional bidirectional links using the square bracket syntax and may appear anywhere in a file.
 There are :typed::\[\[wikilinks]] and regular untyped \[\[wikilinks]].
 They are highlighted in a different color than external web links and may be [[hover-preview|previewed on hover]].

 _WikiEmbeds_ embed the content of the linked file into the current one in-place.
 Markdown files may be embedded as well as images, audio, or video files.
+WikiEmbeds look like \!\[\[this]].

 All wikirefs are highlighted in a different color than external web links and may be [[hover-preview|previewed on hover]].
 They are also the building blocks for the [[web-graph]].